-- 26. The Regulations and this Handbook apply to lawyers, notaries and other independent legal professionals (lawyers) who are not financial services businesses but, by way of business, provide key legal or notarial services to other persons.
-The Regulations and this Handbook do not apply to independent legal professionals employed by a public authority or undertakings which do not, by way of business, provide legal services to third parties (such as financial services businesses). - 27.
-More specifically, the Regulations and this Handbook apply to legal professionals when, on behalf of or for a client, they prepare for or carry out transactions in relation to the following activities defined by the FATF. - (a) the acquisition or disposal of an interest in or in respect of real property (including for the avoidance of doubt a leasehold interest);
+26. The Regulations and this Handbook apply to lawyers, notaries and other independent legal professionals (lawyers) who are not financial services businesses but, by way of business, provide key legal or notarial services to other persons.
+The Regulations and this Handbook do not apply to independent legal professionals employed by a public authority or undertakings which do not, by way of business, provide legal

-- (b) the management of client money, securities or other assets; - (c) the management of bank, savings or securities accounts; - (d) the organisation of contributions for the creation, operation management or administration of companies; or - (e) the creation, operation or management or administration of legal persons or arrangements, and the acquisition or disposal of business entities. - 28.
-A significant number of legal firms who have in the past provided services in respect of (d) and (e) made arrangements for those services to be carried out by related fiduciary entities, which are regulated under the Regulation of Fiduciaries, Administration Businesses and Company Directors, etc (Bailiwick of Guernsey) Law, 2000, as amended.
-Additionally, a number of legal firms are licensed under the Protection of Investors (Bailiwick of Guernsey) Law, 1987, as amended, to carry out the services identified in (b) and (c).
-If you are uncertain whether the Regulations and this Handbook apply to your work, you are advised to seek legal advice on the individual circumstances of your practice. - 29.
+- services to third parties (such as financial services businesses). - 27.
+More specifically, the Regulations and this Handbook apply to legal professionals when, on behalf of or for a client, they prepare for or carry out transactions in relation to the following activities defined by the FATF. - (a) the acquisition or disposal of real property or any interest therein; - (b) the management of client money, securities or other assets; - (c) the management of bank, savings or securities accounts; - (d) the organisation of contributions for the creation, operation management or administration of companies; or - (e) the creation, operation or management or administration of legal persons or arrangements, and the acquisition or disposal of business entities. - 28.
+It should be noted that "management" means running something, or controlling or taking charge of it, so there is an element of active intervention with a power to make decisions in respect of the asset in question.
+Although the management of a bank account is wider than simply opening a client account, the fact that a legal professional opens a client account for the funds of his client does not necessarily mean that he is not managing them.
+In some cases it may be the nature of the services that are to be provided under the contract for services that are decisive rather than what the legal professional actually does with the asset in question. - 29.
+A significant number of legal firms who have in the past provided services in respect of (d) and (e) above made arrangements for those services to be carried out by related fiduciary entities, which are regulated under the Regulation of Fiduciaries, Administration Businesses and Company Directors, etc (Bailiwick of Guernsey) Law, 2000, as amended.
+Additionally, a number of legal firms are licensed under the Protection of Investors (Bailiwick of Guernsey) Law, 1987, as amended, to carry out the services identified in (b) and (c) above.
+If you are uncertain whether the Regulations and this Handbook apply to your work, you are advised to seek legal advice on the individual circumstances of your practice. - 30.
+This Handbook comes into force for legal professionals on 7 November 2008. - 31.
 Information on legal professional privilege is provided in Chapter 8 which deals with the reporting of suspicion and section 11.1.1 of this Handbook which provides information on features or activities of the legal profession which may give rise to suspicion.